Non-archimedean tame topology and stably dominated types: as a pro-definable set

-\begin{proof}[Proof of Theorem \ref{prodef}] A definable type $p$ is stably dominated if and only if it is orthogonal to $\G$.
+\begin{proof}[Proof of \thmref{prodef}] A definable type $p$ is stably dominated if and only if it is generically stable (\propref{equivstd}).
 The definition of $\phi(x,c) \in p$ stated in \lemref{equivgs} clearly runs over a uniformly definable family of formulas.
 Hence by \lemref{prodefcond}, $\std{V}$ is pro-definable.